MystenLabs/sui/doc/src/learn/how-sui-works.md

 * [Objects](../learn/objects.md) - Sui has programmable objects created and managed by Move packages (a.k.a. smart contracts).
 Move packages themselves are also objects.
 Thus, Sui objects can be partitioned into two categories: mutable data values and immutable packages.
 * [Transactions](../learn/transactions.md) - All updates to the Sui ledger happen via a transaction.
 This section describes the transaction types supported by Sui and explains how their execution changes the ledger.
-* [Validators](../learn/architecture/validators.md) - The Sui network is operated by a set of independent validators, each running its own instance of the Sui software on a separate machine (or a sharded cluster of machines operated by the same entity).
+* [Validators](../learn/architecture/validators.md) - The Sui network is operated by a set of independent validators, each running its own instance of the Sui software on a separate machine (or a cluster of machines operated by the same entity).

 ## Architecture